cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

       org: "Department of Computer Science, University of Illinois at Chicago"
     date: 2009
     target: http://www.pqcrypto.org/www.springer.com/cda/content/document/cda_downloaddocument/9783540887010-c1.pdf
-  RFC4086:
-  RFC5280:

 --- abstract

-This document specifies the conventions for using the Leighton-Micali Signature (LMS) algorithm for digital signatures with the CBOR Object Signing and Encryption (COSE) syntax.
+This document specifies the conventions for using the HSS/LMS hash-based signature algorithm with the CBOR Object Signing and Encryption (COSE) syntax.
+The HSS/LMS algorithm is one form of hash-based digital signature; it is described in [HASHSIG].

 --- middle

 #Introduction {#intro}

+This document specifies the conventions for using the HSS/LMS hash-based signature algorithm with the CBOR Object Signing and Encryption (COSE) {{RFC8152}} syntax.
+The Leighton-Micali Signature (LMS) system provides a one-time digital signature that is a variant of Merkle Tree Signatures (MTS).
+The Hierarchical Signature System (HSS) is built on top of the LMS system to efficiently scale for a larger  numbers of signatures.
+The HSS/LMS algorithm is one form of hash-based digital signature, and it is described in {{HASHSIG}}.
+The HSS/LMS signature algorithm can only be used for a fixed number of signing operations.
+The number of signing operations depends upon the size of the tree.
+The HSS/LMS signature algorithm uses small public keys, and it has low computational cost; however, the signatures are quite large.
+The HSS/LMS private key can be very small when the signer is willing to perform additional computation at signing time; alternatively, the private key can consume additional memory and provide a faster signing time.

+##Algorithm Security Considerations

+At Black Hat USA 2013, some researchers gave a presentation on the current sate of public key cryptography.
+They said: "Current cryptosystems depend on discrete logarithm and factoring which has seen some major new developments in the past 6 months" {{BH2013}}.
+They encouraged preparation for a day when RSA and DSA cannot be depended upon.

+A post-quantum cryptosystem {{PQC}} is a system that is secure against quantum computers that have more than a trivial number of quantum bits.
+It is open to conjecture when it will be feasible to build such a machine.
+RSA, DSA, and ECDSA are not post-quantum secure.

+The HSS/LMS signature algorithm does not depend on discrete logarithm or factoring, as a result these algorithms are considered to be post-quantum secure.

-Today, RSA is often used to digitally sign software updates.
-In preparation for a day when RSA, DSA, and ECDSA cannot be depended upon, a digital signature algorithm is needed that will remain secure even if there are significant cryptoanalytic advances or a large- scale quantum computer is invented.
-The hash-based digital signature algorithm specified in [HASHSIG] is one such algorithm.
+Today, the RSA digital signature algorithm is often used to sign software updates.
+In preparation for a day when RSA, DSA, and ECDSA cannot be depended upon, a digital signature algorithm is needed that will remain secure even if there are significant cryptoanalytic advances or a large-scale quantum computer is invented.
+The HSS/LMS hash-based digital signature algorithm specified in {{HASHSIG}} is one such algorithm.
 The use of hash-based signatures to protect software update distribution will allow the deployment of software that implements new cryptosystems even if such advances break current digital signature mechanisms.

-This document specifies the conventions for using the Leighton-Micali Signature (LMS) algorithm [HASHSIG] for digital signatures with the CBOR Object Signing and Encryption (COSE) [RFC8152] syntax.
-The LMS algorithm is one form of hash-based digital signature; it can only be used for a fixed number of signatures.
-The LMS algorithm uses small private and public keys, and it has low computational cost; however, the signatures are quite large.

-#Terminology {#terms}
+##Terminology {#terms}

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP&nbsp;14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 #LMS Digital Signature Algorithm Overview {#overview}

-This specification makes use of the hash-based signature algorithm specified in [HASHSIG], which is the Leighton and Micali adaptation
+This specification makes use of the hash-based signature algorithm specified in {{HASHSIG}}, which is the Leighton and Micali adaptation
 {{LM}} of the original Lamport-Diffie-Winternitz-Merkle one-time signature system {{M1979}}{{M1987}}{{M1989a}}{{M1989b}}.

 The hash-based signature algorithm has three major components:

 ~~~
-   o  Hierarchical Signature System (HSS) -- see Section 3.1;
+   o  Hierarchical Signature System (HSS) -- see Section 2.1;

-   o  Leighton-Micali Signature (LMS) -- see Section 3.2; and
+   o  Leighton-Micali Signature (LMS) -- see Section 2.2; and

    o  Leighton-Micali One-time Signature Algorithm (LM-OTS) -- see
-         Section 3.3.
+         Section 2.3.
 ~~~

 As implied by the name, the hash-based signature algorithm depends on a collision-resistant hash function.
 The the hash-based signature algorithm specified in {{HASHSIG}} currently makes use of the SHA-256 one-way hash function {{SHS}}, but it also establishes an IANA registry to permit the registration of additional one-way hash functions in the future.

 ##Hierarchical Signature System (HSS) {#hss}